 The eternal city of Rome has all of the elements necessary for an epic and memorable multigenerational travel adventure.
 From delicious food offerings to historical ruins and fascinating tales from its glorious history, Rome offers something for every member of the family.

 There are a myriad of activities for families to enjoy in Rome.
-Some of the top highlights include must-see sites like the Colosseum, Imperial Forum, Vatican Museums and the Pantheon.
+Some of the top highlights include must-see sites like the Colosseum, Imperial Forum, Vatican Museums, and the Pantheon.

 Guided tours of these sites may be of interest if kids are old enough to follow along.
 If not, purchase a Roma Pass Card which grants preferred entry to many of these attractions, as well as free Metro transportation.

 Inspired by tales of gladiators?
 Sign up the kids for Rome Gladiator School.
-For those more interested the culinary arts, savor a taste of Roman life on a food tour in the Testaccio neighborhood.
+For those more interested in the culinary arts, savor a taste of Roman life on a food tour in the Testaccio neighborhood.
 Or learn how to make pizza or homemade pasta at a cooking class in trendy Trastevere.

 Rome is accessible by flights from North America and easy rail service from major centers in Europe.
 Do not visit in August when most of Italy is on holiday.
 Shops and restaurants are closed at this time, and the temperature is hot and humid.
 Claudia from The Travelling Mom